The Observatory Team

 Read more about Craig here

 Elliot is a Research Assistant with the Scottish Learning Disabilities Observatory.
-He is in the final stages of completing his PhD with the School of Psychology and Neuroscience, also at the University of Glasgow.
+He recently completed his PhD with the School of Psychology and Neuroscience, also at the University of Glasgow.
 His thesis explores the links between sensory processing and anxiety in autistic adults.
 Elliot has a quantitative focus and will be finding insights in large administrative datasets which can reduce the health inequalities experienced by people with learning disabilities.

 Dewy Nijhof